Extended sentences provide extra protection to the public. Any offender aged 18 or over may be given an extended sentence if:

 The combined total of the custodial term and extension period cannot be more than the maximum sentence for the offence committed.

-In 2019, 700 offenders were given an extended sentence, representing one per cent of offenders sentenced to immediate custody.
+In 2021, around 1,000 offenders were given an extended sentence, representing two per cent of offenders sentenced to immediate custody.
 (These statistics are taken from the Ministry of Justice’s criminal justice statistics publications.)